KYVENetwork/docs/docs/validators/chain_nodes/run_validator.md

 # Run a validator

+TODO: remove once this page has been refactored and split up into the other pages

 ## Get genesis file

 Download the `genesis.json` file and copy it over to the config directory: `~/.kyve/config/genesis.json`.
 This is a genesis file with the chain-id and genesis account balances.